What to Expect

 Monitors: We keep your baby attached to monitors to watch their vital signs.
 We will often place your baby in a soothing position, like on their tummy or side.

 Phototherapy: Phototherapy is used to help treat jaundice (a common infection in premature infants).
-We may place your baby on a special light therapy blanket and attach lights to their bed or isolette.
+We may place your baby on a special light therapy blanket and attach lights to their bed or incubator.
 Phototherapy is usually only needed for a few days.

 Ventilators: If your baby needs extra help breathing, we will connect them to a ventilator (breathing machine) by placing a plastic tube into the windpipe through the mouth or nose).